BillyDM/awesome-audio-dsp/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

   - Targets VST2, VST3, AUv2, AAX, and LV2 plugin formats.
   - Targets Linux, Mac, Windows, and Raspberry Pi platforms.
   - Used by several commercial plugins.

-## [`JUCE`]
-  - Full-stack framework with GUI in C++.
-  - Open source, but some of its modules require a hefty commercial license to distribute any non-GPLv3 plugins.
-  - Targets VST2, VST3, AUv2, AUv3, RTAS, and AAX plugin formats.
-Unofficial support for the CLAP standard is also in the works [`here`](https://github.com/free-audio/clap-juce-extensions).
-  - Targets Linux, Mac, Windows, iOS, Android, and Raspberry Pi platforms.
-  - Well known in the industry, and many commercial plugins are built with it.

 ## [`Tracktion Engine`]
   - Full-stack framework in C++ with GUI.
 It is built on top of [`JUCE`].